Mediatek-Cloud/mcs-resources/content/en/key_concept/README.md

 ## Give command through MCS console

-After the TCP long connecion is built, the user can give command to the device via the MSC console.
+After the TCP long connection is built, the user can give command to the device via the MSC console.

 The command format will be parse in the following format: